odradev/nysa-proposal/README.md

 Proposed list of milestones.

 ## Milestone #1 MVP (Flipper)
-Basic version of Solidity Flipper contract, which is compatible with Nysa.
+The basic version of the Solidity Flipper contract is compatible with Nysa.
 The code can be transpiled to Rust and compiled into a wasm file.
-In compare to the current code it will be redesigned and prepared for the large-scale development.
+In comparison to the current code, it will be redesigned and prepared for large-scale development.

 Covered Solidity features:
 - Functions (modifiers and constructors, Function Calls, returns).